agent18/agent18.github.io/_posts/2020-05-05-is-ea-bottlenecked-stm-2.markdown

 ## Introduction

-In the following discussion, I have *not used* "for a given pay" or "for x years of experience", as I don't have any examples for them.
-Similarly, for every claim, I have not talked about any position/org that I don't have evidence for (such as CEO or director of operations etc.)
+In the following discussion, I have *not used* "for a given pay" as I don't have any examples for them.
+Similarly, certain positions such as director of operations or fundraising people are not considered as I don't have evidence for it.

 I started off with writing out the claims and examples, checked if it matched the definition, and reiterated a few times before I came to